Geographical Information Systems in Archaeology ARCH5018

 10x2hr lecture/practical sessions, as scheduled on MyCampus.
 This is one of the Honours options in Archaeology and may not run every year.
 The options that are running this session are available on MyCampus.

 Requirements of Entry

 Much of the Project proposal and Project will consist of GIS files, so the word counts given here are rough equivalents.

 This course aims to:

-■ To provide an introduction to the use of Geographical Information Systems (GIS) software for mapping and analysing archaeological data
+■ provide an introduction to Geographical Information Systems software and its use within archaeology

-■ To develop an understanding of the underlying data within an archaeological context, including recording methods and their limitations, and metadata for archiving and reuse
+■ develop an understanding of the underlying data, including recording methods and their limitations, within an archaeological context.

 Intended Learning Outcomes of Course